Shao-RMSGAL/AMCSET/README.md

-# eSRIM (electron Stopping and Range of Ions in Matter)
+# AMCSET (electron Stopping and Range of Ions in Matter)

 <div style="text-align:center;">